-At the top of the data view the following controls are offered:
+The Data View allows access to the raw pixel values being monitored on the HDMI or SDI input.
+Raw values are captured and displayed with no manipulation by the software.
+This mode is perfect for checking vertical blank signaling and metadata, as well as picture issues like inner line sync markers or out of range colors.
+Pixel starts can be selected, along with lines, in the edit boxes above the data area.

-- Start Pixel field and +/- buttons displays the current start pixel.
-The user may click in this box to enter a new start pixel, or use the +/- buttons to increment the start pixel up or down by single pixels. - Start Line field and +/- buttons displays the current start line.
-The user may click in this box to enter a new start line, or use the +/- buttons to increment the start line up or down by single lines. - Hex/Dec buttons select between hexadecimal or decimal values to display. - Freeze button freeze the current frame of video for closer inspection. - Find field and button enter a hexadecimal value into the field and press the Find button, and the data view will highlight any instances of this value it finds.
+Start Pixel field - displays the current start pixel.
+The user can enter a new start pixel, or use the + / - buttons to increment the value up or down.

+Start Line field - displays the current start line.
+The user can enter a new start line, or use the + / - buttons to increment the value up or down.

+Hex and Dec radio buttons - select one or the other button to set the values display to either decimal or hexadecimal.

+Freeze button - freezes the current frame of video for closer inspection

+Find button - to find a specific hexadecimal value, enter it into the field, then press the find button.

-Color Coded Values display
+3.8.1 Color Coded Values display

-Valid ANC data in the signal starts with the values 0x0000, 0x03FF, 0x03FF (in the luma or a chroma channel, so every second value), followed by the DID and sDID value denoting the ANC type, followed by the size of the data.
+Valid ANC data in the signal starts with the values 0x0000, 0x03FF, 0x03FF (in the luma or a choma channel, so every second value), followed by the DID and sDID value denoting the ANC type, followed by the size of the data.